-August Sunday services will be Holy Communion at 8 a. m. and Eucharist and address at it a. m.
-The Rector will officiate.
+August Sunday services will be Holy Communion at 8 a. m. and Eucharist and address at 11 a. m.
+The Rector will offici-ate.
 During the month of July the Rev. J. J. D. Hall of Philadelphia acted as priest-in-charge.
 Regular services during the week will again be held in September.